DASPRiD/gnome-shell-extension-area-screenshot/README.md

 your local "Pictures" directory with the current timestamp.
 You can also take a screenshot of a single window by simply clicking on it.

+When taking an area screenshot, you can set a timer to be able to open context menus and such, which can't usually be captured.
+To set the timer, simply press the numbers 1 to 9 on your keyboard to define the countdown.
+The timer will appear in the bottom left of your screen.
+After making your selection, it will count down to zero.
+Pressing 0 on your keyboard will deactivate the timer.

 Advanced usage
 --------------